 Convenire: I’d better, it’s worth

 Convenire with an indirect-object pronoun translates as I’d better, it’s convenient for me, it’s worth my while.
 The structure: mi conviene + infinitive or mi conviene + noun.
-Italians use it constantly to express smart practical advice.
+Italians use it constantly to express smart practical advice, and it is one of the most underestimated italian impersonal verbs for everyday conversation.

 - Non ti conviene fare il furbo.
 You’d better not act clever.